Seven interactive vignettes representing interviews with transgender artists and activists, carried out in Tokyo. To be completed very soon!

 Freelands Artist Programme Work in Progress show, Site Gallery, Sheffield: August 2019

-In late 2018, an innovative new installation was created, using textiles by Anne Smithies and custom-made handheld consoles based on the Adafruit PiGRRL Zero.
+In late 2018, an innovative new installation was created with funding from Arts Council England, using textiles by Anne Smithies and custom-made handheld consoles based on the Adafruit PiGRRL Zero.
 This creates an intimate space and a tactile engagement with the material, encouraging a sense of proximity to the material.
 The extensive use of textiles also encourages participation by people who might feel turned-off by the signifiers of videogames culture, creating a sense of a traditional domestic material culture colliding with avant-garde digital aesthetics.